Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 The average cost of joining a good football academy in Nigeria is around ₦70,000.

-Top 10 Football Academies in Nigeria with Fees & Location in 2022
+Top 10 Football Academies in Nigeria with Fees and Location in 2023

 10. SIAONE Soccer Academy